 Cut the pattern piece 4 from clear vinyl on a single layer.

-You can use a rotary cutter and a cutting mat but vinyl can be cut by scissors especially that it’s only one piece.
-In the finished item no vinyl edges can be seen.
+You can use a rotary cutter and a cutting mat but vinyl can be cut by scissors especially since it’s only one piece.
+In the finished item, no vinyl edges can be seen.

 Clip the center point of the straight edge.

-The curved edge of the vinyl shield has to be finished with a bias tape.
+The curved edge of the vinyl shield has to be finished with bias tape.